liporuwcha/b___common_code_for_the_framework/README.md

 Then on `command`: `mysql.runSQLWithoutParse` add the same keybinding `key`: `ctrl+enter`,
 and the When expression copied from the original shortcut:   `when`: `config.database-client.executeCursorSQLByShortcut && editorLangId =~ /sql|cql|postgres/ || config.database-client.executeCursorSQLByShortcut && resourceFilename =~ /.dbclient-js$/ || editorHasSelection && editorLangId =~ /sql|cql|postgres/ || editorHasSelection && resourceFilename =~ /.dbclient-js$/`.

-I often want to close the sql Result pane.
-Usually the Result pane is in Editor Group 2.
-I press ctrl+2 and ctrl+w to close it.
+I often want to close the sql `Result pane`.
+Usually the Result pane is in `Editor Group 2`.
+I press `ctrl+2` and `ctrl+w` to close it.

+To open and close the terminal in VSCode I use my keybinding `ctrl+č` to `workbench.action.terminal.toggleTerminal`.

 ### bdb_ postgres databases